uviclibraries/rstudio/basics-interface.md

 coding easier.

 The code you write in the editor is just text.
 RStudio will not execute the code unless you tell it to.
-To tell RStudio to execute the code, you need to send the code to the console (i.e., "source" or "run" the code).
+To tell RStudio to execute the code, you need to send the code to the console (i.e., “source” or “run” the code).
 We will see how to do that in section 3.2.

 ### 1.2 Console: